Eurovision (network)

 Eurovision is a pan-European television telecommunications network owned and operated by the European Broadcasting Union (EBU).
-It was founded 1954 in Geneva, Switzerland, and its first official transmission took place on 6 June 1954.
+It was officially founded in 1954 in Geneva, Switzerland, and its first official transmission took place on 6 June 1954.
+However, prior to the network's formal establishment, the coronation of Elizabeth II on 2 June 1953 was one of the first events to be broadcast across Europe.

 Major television broadcasts are distributed live through the Eurovision network to EBU members.
 Members share breaking news footage through the daily Eurovision news exchange (EVN).
 They also exchange television programmes through the network.